Tips for coping with vision loss

 Also, make sure you have regular eye exams that include critical tests for older eyes to rule out potentially serious age-related eye diseases that may affect your vision.
 Your optician can also advise you about the best vision correction options to reduce the effects of normal age-related declines in near vision, colour vision and contrast sensitivity.

 Age-related cataracts can also cause cloudy or hazy vision.
-Vision loss from cataracts can be restored with surgery that removes the eye's cloudy lens and replaces it with a clear intraocular lens (IOL).
+Vision loss from cataracts can be restored with surgery that removes the eye's cloudy lens.

 What can you do about permanent vision loss?